btf-org/flank/README.md

 # Flank
 Flank is a wormhole from your browser to your command line.

-It lets you (or, even better, non-technical teammates) runs scripts on your machine (or a remote machine).

-By setting up a wormhole for you and your teammates, you can avoid things like...
-- having to run the same ad-hoc query twice
-- having to build an internal website to expose a CRUD operation
-- having to deploy a script to a cloud function/API just to make it triggerable
-- having to use an orchestration tool to run tasks on a schedule
+**Who's it for:** Backend engineers, SQL developers, data scientists

+**How do you use it:** Write a script and then run `$ flank myscript.py`.
+Flank will make a webpage for running that script.
+You'll see output in the browser as if you ran it in the terminal.
+Then you can add input fields, guardrails, and access control without writing HTML/CSS/JS.

+**Integrations:** Anything that's runnable from the CLI on Mac/Linux.

+**Problem solved:** It depends.
+For a SQL developer asked to do lot of ad-hoc analysis, Flank saves him from having to run the same query twice.
+For a data scientist needing more compute, it allows him to just use EC2 and not have to futz with Docker, AWS Batch, and Airflow.

+**Architecture:** Flank runs a web server on a computer (your laptop or a remote machine), and it exposes selected scripts on that computer.

 ## Mac / Homebrew

 #### Installation